 The lack of a will usually means that the law will dictate how your assets are allocated, and this might not reflect your own intentions or wishes.
 This can cause confusion and distress for loved ones, and might leave your estate vulnerable to high levels of taxation.
 The parts of an estate left to a charity are not taxable, and so can help to bring the value below the tax threshold, or at least significantly reduce the tax payable.

 Nepal Leprosy Trust

 If you are a long-time supporter of Nepal Leprosy Trust, you will be familiar with much of the work that it has done over the years to bring healing and restoration to people affected by leprosy.
-You will be aware of the many answers to prayer that have taken NLT on a journey from small beginnings in Kathmandu some 40 years ago, to the excellent and busy leprosy referral centre at Lalgadh.
-Lalgadh now sees more new leprosy cases than any other centre in the world and also provides a base for extensive community development work which is effectively changing attitudes about leprosy.
+You will be aware of the many answers to prayer that have taken NLT on a journey from small beginnings in Kathmandu nearly 50 years ago, to the excellent and busy leprosy referral centre at Lalgadh.
+Lalgadh now sees more new leprosy cases than almost any other centre in the world and also provides a base for extensive community development work which is effectively changing attitudes about leprosy.
 This journey has been an adventure of faith, and of faithfulness on the part of many friends, supporters, and staff, both past and present.
 As we look to the future, against the current economic background, we know we will continue to depend on faithful giving.